 Grind the tomatoes: For perfect smooth gravy, grind the tomatoes.
-If you add chopped tomatoes, skin will separate and be seen in the gravy.
+If you add chopped tomatoes, the skin will separate and be seen in the gravy.

-Cook onion-tomato masala for a longer time: After adding the tomato puree, cook for the masala well before adding the cooked rajma.
-I cook for a good 10-15 minutes, it may seem a long time but trust me, it’s important for best taste.
+Cook onion-tomato masala for a longer time: After adding the tomato puree, cook the masala well before adding the cooked rajma.
+I cook for a good 10-15 minutes, it may seem a long time but trust me, it’s important for the best taste.

 Another way is to blend 2-3tbspn cooked rajma to smooth paste.
 Add it to the gravy before simmering.

 Ghee tempering/tadka at the end: I always add ghee and hing tempering at the end.
 Ghee adds aroma and hing helps in digesting.

 Tastes better the next day: There are many dishes like Chole, Kadhi, Sambar, Dal Makhani that taste better the next day.
 Rajma masala is one of them.

 I usually follow this when it is a pot-luck in the office.
 You can follow the same for any get-together or party or celebrations.
 Cook a day ahead, cool completely, and let it sit in the fridge.
 Serve your guests the best Rajma masala.

 However, the creamy Punjabi Rajma masala curry goes well with poori, or any Indian flatbread like naan, roti, plain paratha, laccha paratha, phulka.

 Whenever I make Rajma masala, it is in large quantities.
 So, that I can enjoy leftovers the next day too.